trailofbits/deepstate/README.md

 running inside a VM, due to AFL (unless in persistent mode) relying extensively on forks, which are very slow on macOS.

+## Fuzzing with Eclipser

+[Eclipser](https://github.com/SoftSec-KAIST/Eclipser) is a powerful new fuzzer/grey-box concolic tool with some of the advantages of symbolic execution, but with more scalability.
+DeepState supports Eclipser out of the box.
+To use it, you just need to

+- Install Eclipser as instructed at https://github.com/SoftSec-KAIST/Eclipser (you'll need to be on Linux)
+- Set the `ECLIPSER_HOME` environment variable to where-ever you installed Eclipser (the root, above `build`)
+- Make sure you compile your DeepState native without any sanitizers (QEMU, used by Eclipser, doesn't like them)

+After that, you can use Eclipser like this:

+`deepstate-eclisper <binary> --timeout <how long to test> --output_test_dir <where to put generated tests>`

+In our experience, Eclipser is quite effective, often better than libFuzzer and sometimes better than AFL, despite having a much slower test throughput than either.

+## Which Fuzzer Should I Use?

+In fact, since DeepState supports libFuzzer, AFL, and Eclipser (and others), a natural question is "which is the best fuzzer?"
+In general, it depends!
+We suggest using them all, which DeepState makes easy.  libFuzzer is very fast, and sometimes the CMP breakdown it provides is very useful; however, it's often bad at finding longer paths where just covering nodes isn't helpful.
+AFL is still an excellent general-purpose fuzzer, and often beats "improved" versions over a range of programs.
+Finally, Eclipser has some tricks that let it get traction in some cases where you might think only symbolic execution (which wouldn't scale) could help.

 ## Contributing